-

 Gorilla Tracking

-Amajambere Community Camp is a perfect location for overnight stay en-route to the mountain gorillas.
-The camp is located right at the main gate of Mgahinga Gorilla National Park, which is the starting point for gorilla tracking.
+Amajambere Community Camp is a perfect location for an overnight stay en route to the mountain gorillas.
+The camp is located at the Ntebeko main gate of Mgahinga Gorilla National Park, the starting point for gorilla tracking.
 Most clients prefer staying at our camp instead of spending the night in Kisoro town.
-This gives the guests more sleeping time and have breakfast before starting the gorilla trek.
+This gives the guests more sleep and breakfast before starting the gorilla trek.

 Mgahinga Gorilla National Park is one of the few parks in the Virunga massif that offers golden monkey trekking tours.
 Other parks with golden monkeys are Virunga National Park in the DRC, Volcanoes National Park in Rwanda, Gishwati and Nyungwe forests in Rwanda.
-Golden Monkey tracking is almost getting traction as the mountains gorillas as more and more tourists are coming to Mgahinga to see the primates.
-Interested in golden monkey trekking, contact Amajambere Camp for details.
+Golden Monkey tracking is almost getting traction as the mountain gorillas as more and more tourists are coming to Mgahinga to see the primates.
+If you are interested in golden monkey trekking, contact Amajambere Iwacu Community Camp for details.

 Golden Monkey Experiential Tourism

-Tourists visiting Mgahinga also have a choice to track the golden monkeys that are undergoing a research study.
-The research is being conducted by Mrs Sandra Gray in close collaboration with Uganda Wildlife Authority and Mgahinga Community Development Organization.
-The tour knowns as “Golden Monkey Experiential Tourism” will take you to the lush forests of Mgahinga where you learn about the behavioral traits of the monkeys such as feeding habits.
+Tourists visiting Mgahinga Gorilla National Park also have a choice to track the golden monkeys that are undergoing a research study.
+The research is being conducted by Mrs. Sandra Gray in close collaboration with the Uganda Wildlife Authority and the Mgahinga Community Development Organization.
+The tour known as “Golden Monkey Experiential Tourism” will take you to the lush forests of Mgahinga Gorilla National Park, where you will learn about the behavioral traits of the monkeys, such as feeding habits.

 Hiking the Virunga Volcanoes